jasonmayes/Tensor-Flow-on-Google-Compute-Engine/README.md

 ## What gets changed?

-* We create a swap partition on your physical disk
+* A swap partition is created on your physical disk
-* We change the swappiness value for the OS so that it prefers to use RAM.
+* Swappiness value for the OS is changed so that it prefers to use RAM.
 It will only use swap when RAM is full.

 ## Questions / Comments?

 This has been tried and tested with the current version of [TensorFlow](https://github.com/tensorflow/tensorflow) as at 12th Feb 2016.
+If you found this useful, you may enjoy my other ramblings and discoveries.
+Feel free to [check out my website to connect with me on social channels](http://www.jasonmayes.com).